PrismaticDevs/tech_blog/README.md

 ## Description

-This application is a blog that allows users to gesister for the app, create, edit, and delete their own blog posts.
+This application is a blog that allows users to register for the app, create, edit, and delete their own blog posts.

 ## Usage